- Opposed virtually all post-9/11 national security measures enacted by U.S. government

 The ACLU opposed the Computer-Assisted Passenger Profiling System (CAPPS), which, prior to its termination in August 2004, was used by airlines to check for various passenger characteristics that historically have been correlated with terrorist activities.
 In late 1997, when the CAPPS system was first set to be put in place, the ACLU set up a special online complaint form to collect information on incidents of discrimination and mistreatment by airport security personnel.
 As then-ACLU legislative counsel Gregory Nojeim explained, his organization was “concerned that the CAPPS system will have an unequal impact on some passengers, resulting in their being selected for treatment as potential terrorists based on their race, religion or national origin.”
 The ACLU has sued over the National Security Agency’s terrorist surveillance programs in Detroit, New York, Oregon, and San Francisco.

 The ACLU protested a post-9/11 FBI initiative to count and document all of America’s mosques—wherein extremist calls for violent jihad were not uncommon.

 Marriage & Family Values

 The ACLU’s policy guide states that all civil and criminal laws prohibiting polygamy should be repealed.
 During a 2005 speech at Yale Law School, for instance, ACLU president Nadine Strossen said: “We have defended the right for individuals to engage in polygamy.
 We defend the freedom of choice for mature, consenting individuals.”
-This was not a new position for the ACLU, as evidenced by the wedding “vows” of ACLU founder Roger Baldwin in 1919:
+This was not necessarily a new position for the ACLU, as evidenced by the wedding “vows” of ACLU founder Roger Baldwin in 1919:

 Freedom of Speech